NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Logistics.md

 ## ERASMUS mobility information

 1. Please, contact your ERASMUS Office at your home institution to check how to prepare an application.
-At the same time, please, let us know that you're willing to apply and what project you'd like to work on and your motivation to come.
-Email: <a href="mailto:juan.ruiz@ulpgc.es?cc=marilola.afonso@ulpgc.es, asmaa.skareb@ulpgc.es&subject=ProjectWeek30_ErasmusMobility">
+At the same time, please, let us know that you're willing to apply and what project you'd like to work on and your motivation to come in an email to <a href="mailto:juan.ruiz@ulpgc.es?cc=marilola.afonso@ulpgc.es, asmaa.skareb@ulpgc.es&subject=ProjectWeek30_ErasmusMobility">
-Juan Ruiz Alzola, </a> <a href="mailto:marilola.afonso@ulpgc.es?cc=juan.ruiz@ulpgc.es, asmaa.skareb@ulpgc.es&subject=ProjectWeek30">
-Maria Dolores Afonso Suarez, </a> <a href="mailto:asmaa.skareb@ulpgc.es?cc=marilola.afonso@ulpgc.es, juan.ruiz@ulpgc.es&subject=ProjectWeek30_ErasmusMobility">
+Juan Ruiz Alzola, Maria Dolores Afonso Suarez, Asmaa Skareb.</a>
-Asmaa Skareb.</a>

 2. In order to prepare the application: